tfsec/tfsec.github.io/_docs/aws/neptune/enable-log-export.md

 ---
+title: aws-neptune-enable-log-export
-title: Nepture logs export should be enabled
+description: Nepture logs export should be enabled
 shortcode: aws-neptune-enable-log-export
 legacy:
 summary: Nepture logs export should be enabled